alfred-jayaprakash/kke-solutions/jenkins/Create-Chained-Builds.md

 ```
 Source files: **/*
 ```
+Note: `**/*` file pattern ensures that the build job pulls all files from the repo and pushes them to the storage server and not just the index.html
 * Click `Save`
 * Click the newly created Job and click `Build Now`
 * You should see a new build getting triggered and complete successfully.